HardikHajela/TheCompassionAPP/readme.md

 Once they Register with us, thier information is public, and everyone has access to it through the 'Lists' option!

 Kindly visit: https://thecompassionapp.myweb.cs.uwindsor.ca/AboutUs.html to know more about the Project!

+Lastly, If there's anything regarding to the App or the code you'd like to convey, I'm always open to Questions, Concerns and Comments.
+Any Input'll be appriciated! :D <br />

+Thank you!
+Have a Good one! :)